 We Fight on Your Behalf to Obtain the Best Possible Outcome

 Medical malpractice cases can be complex.
 Our Salem medical malpractice attorneys at The Gatti Law Firm will provide you with personalized attention as we handle your case and work toward getting the compensation you deserve.
-We value open communication and will provide you with updates as we progress through your case.
+We value open communication and will provide you with updates as we progress through your injury claim.
 Our attorneys work on a contingency-fee basis, so you won’t pay unless we recover compensation for you.

 If you’re ready to get justice for the harm caused to you or a loved one due to medical malpractice, call The Gatti Law Firm at (503) 543-1114 or contact us online for a free consultation.